msppstata/quant1/01-Intro-to-STATA.md

 * `list`: from drop-down menu: data > describe data > list data
    - Displays the value of specified variables (or all if none specifically selected) for each observation meeting conditions specified in `if` box.

-* For `describe,` `summarize,` and `list` you can specify one or more variables to run the command on by listing their names in the variables line separated by a space ` `, rather than running the command for all variables by leaving the line blank.
-This is espeically useful for extremely large data sets where seeing all variables would be cumbersome

 * `display`: from drop-down menu: `data > other utilities > hand calculator`
   - Performs basic athrimatic calcluations.
 Can use standard operators: